dev-guy/geo/README.md

 ## Usage

-To start your Phoenix server:
+1. Install PostgreSQL

-  * Run `mix setup` to install and setup dependencies
+2. `mix setup` to install and setup dependencies
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+3. `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.